 - To meet the public health field experience requirement, the ALE includes a practice component, in which the student spends a minimum of 160 hours performing work on behalf of a public health agency.

-It is important to note that the ALE is not an internship – the student is expected to exercise independent professional judgment in designing and implementing the work done in the field and not simply assist others with their professional responsibilities.
-ALE Course Directors, concentration leaders (or MS-HCOM director) and Career Services staff all assist in helping the student identify a topic, find a site, identify and propose a project to a preceptor and get all approvals necessary for implementation.
+It is important to note that the ALE is not an internship – students are expected to exercise independent professional judgment in designing and implementing the work done in the field and not simply assist others with their professional responsibilities.
+ALE Course Directors, concentration leaders (or MS-HCOM director) and Career Services staff all assist in helping students identify a topic, find a site, identify and propose a project to a preceptor and get all approvals necessary for implementation.

 My ALE gave me insight into the complexities of working with a refugee population, including survey design, audio drama script development, and analysis of findings.
 It was just what I wanted in terms of getting my feet wet with community-level, domestic work with minority communities. - Ellyson Stout